DaJoker29/worldbuilding-project-omd/One Shot/Session 1.md

 Comes to speak with the council.

-Protection for Trade Routes vs. Luxury Goods and Essential Needs
+1. Establish to Arm Trade Routes vs. Food and Medicine to our People.